capactio/capact/docs/proposal/20201102-typeinstances-flow.md

 ####  Suggested solution

-The Voltron Engine could automatically add a step at the end of the Workflow to uploads all TypeInstances specified under `spec.output`.
+The Capact Engine could automatically add a step at the end of the Workflow to uploads all TypeInstances specified under `spec.output`.
 Unfortunately, it gets complicated when the Interface contains multiple output TypeInstances, or the Action developer wants to upload additional TypeInstances.
 To solve that problem, the Action developer needs to describe the relations between output TypeInstances as described in [this](#additional-output-typeinstances-and-relations-between-them) section.
-In that way, the Voltron Engine can add a step that can upload artifacts automatically.
+In that way, the Capact Engine can add a step that can upload artifacts automatically.

 To update TypeInstance in a workflow, the workflow output artifact name should match the workflow input artifact.
 The upload step overwrites TypeInstance using PUT-like operation with a proper `resourceVersion`.
 If there is a conflict, the workflow fails and can be retried.